f-droid/fdroidclient/CONTRIBUTING.md

 track of modifications and fuzzy translations.
 Applying translations manually skips all of the fixes and checks, and overrides the fuzzy state of strings.

+Note that you cannot change the English strings on Weblate.
+If you have any suggestions on how to improve them, open a merge request like you would if you were making code changes.
+This way the changes can be reviewed before the source strings on Weblate are changed.

 ## Code Style

 We follow the [Android Java style](https://source.android.com/source/code-style.html).